Practical

 Low-tech planted tanks (no CO2 injection, low-to-medium light) are designed for slow, steady growth.
 They are best suited for low-light species: Java fern, Anubias, Cryptocorynes, mosses.
 These plants are adapted to lower light and grow slowly — which means they need fewer nutrients, produce less waste, and are far more forgiving of irregular fertiliser dosing.
 They also outcompete algae at lower light levels when healthy.

-The tradeoff: you cannot grow high-light demanding carpeting plants such as Hemianthus callitrichoides or Glossostigma in a low-tech setup.
-The capacity does not support the ambition.
+The tradeoff: you cannot grow high-light demanding carpeting plants such as Hemianthus callitrichoides or Glossostigma without pressurised CO2 and high output lighting.
+In a low-tech setup without that infrastructure, the capacity does not match the demand.
+In a properly equipped high-tech setup — CO2 controlled and stable, lighting and nutrients calibrated — that capacity is genuinely available.

 Some practical guidance: